 He went out on the work detail to Clark Field 22 days after arriving at Camp O’Donnell.
 Many of the POWs sent there believed it was the best work detail in the Philippines.
 When they arrived, they were put into barracks that had been constructed for the Philippine Scouts.
 In the barracks, each POW had a bunk.
 The POWs were divided into 8 to 10 men squads to work, but they did not start working for three days.
 During this time they cleaned up the junk around the airfield that had been left from the fighting.
 While they were cleaning the grounds, they found mattresses and blankets that they were allowed to put on their bunks.
 Every POW had a mattress and blanket.
 There were also washrooms with toilets and sinks and running cold water.

-His mother received two letters from the War Department.
-The first arrived in May 1942.
+His mother received a letter from the War Department in May 1942.

 “Dear Mrs. L. Johnson:

 “According to War Department records, you have been designated as the emergency addressee if Private Otha Johnson, 35,100,596, who, according to the latest information available, was serving in the Philippine Islands at the time of the final surrender.